phuslu/log/README.md

 *Highlights*:
 - FileWriter implements log.Writer and io.Writer interfaces both, it is a recommended alternative to [lumberjack][lumberjack].
 - FileWriter creates a symlink to the current logging file, it requires administrator privileges on Windows.
-- FileWriter does not rotate if you define a broad TimeFormat value(daily or monthly) then reach its MaxSize.
+- FileWriter does not rotate if you define a broad TimeFormat value(daily or monthly) until reach its MaxSize.

 ## Getting Started